-I charged in, swinging my shovel low.
-It struck the side of the zombie’s head and sent it flying across the street, arms and legs flailing as it spun.
+I charged in, holding my shovel low to the ground as I ran.
+I swung hard.
+It struck the side of the zombie’s head and sent it flying across the street, arms and legs flailing as it rolled across the pavement.
 I stepped between it and Saeko, waiting for a second attack.

 It rolled over and climbed to its feet.
-I lowered my shovel and charged as it lumbered towards us.
+I lowered my shovel again and charged.
+It lumbered towards us.
 The blade swept above the ground, whipping the zombie’s feet out from beneath it.
-I leapt into the air, spinning the shovel overhead before bringing the tip crashing down.
+Before it could hit the ground, I had leapt into the air, spinning the shovel overhead.
+The blade came crashing down as I landed.

 The zombie’s head rolled away.
-Its body lay still and lifeless.
+Its body, still and lifeless.

 I stared at the decapitated zombie, and then my shovel.
 “Yeah.”
 I chuckled to myself before glancing over my shoulder at Saeko.
 “Can you dig it?”

-And there you have. it.
-I hope you enjoyed it and as promised these are the questions from A Winter’s Reverie that inspired this story.
+And there you have it.
+I hope you enjoyed this moment of madness and as I promised, these are the questions from A Winter’s Reverie that inspired this story.
 Maybe, it’ll all make sense now…

 - If you could Blue-Skidoo into your television or monitor, what show would you choose and why?

 - Once inside your show, what would you do?

 - If you could meet one fictional character for a date at a coffee shop, who would you choose?